pydata/pydata-google-auth/docs/source/contributing.rst

     git fetch upstream
     git rebase upstream/master

-This will replay your commits on top of the latest pandas-gbq git master.
+This will replay your commits on top of the latest pydata-google-auth git master.
 If this leads to merge conflicts, you must resolve these before submitting your pull request.
 If you have uncommitted changes, you will need to ``stash`` them prior to updating.
 This will effectively store your changes and they can be reapplied